 - Notification/Privacy Notices

 It should be transparent to people how their personal data is handled.
 The GDPR requires the University to provide more information when we collect personal data from individuals, or after we receive their data from a third party.

 This 'privacy information' includes what data we collect, why and how, with whom we share it, and how long we keep it.
-The University will be taking a layered approach, providing details in manageable portions.
+The University takes a layered approach, providing details in manageable portions.

 - Legal Basis

 The legal basis for processing data must be cited in the corporate-level record of processing activities and provided as privacy information.
 Many of the University’s core activities are undertaken in pursuit of our public tasks or for statutory purposes, rather than on consent.

 Any notices given to individuals by schools, services and research teams as part of a layered approach to privacy information will need to reflect the appropriate legal basis.

 Consent must be a freely given, specific, informed and unambiguous indication of a person’s wishes.
 It must be opt-in rather than opt-out and a simple means of withdrawal of consent must be provided.

 When data processing is based on consent, such as for some student support services or for electronic direct marketing, the quality must meet this standard.
 Please see the Using data for marketing tab below for more information.